 If you're looking at areas in North Carolina with the best economic situations, where there's lower than average crime, and a lot to do, this is an accurate list.

-Cary made a strong showing to take in the overall number one spot for the best place to live in North Carolina for 2019.
+Davidson made a strong showing to take in the overall number one spot for the best place to live in North Carolina for 2020.

 Best Towns To Live In North Carolina